|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Cooking in a crock pot is an easy way to prepare food with fantastic flavors while having your hands free to create other dishes or simply to get on with your day.
 Chilis are a classic slow-cooked meal, but most recipes are hearty, high in calories, and filled with fats from bacon, oils, or added dairy products used as toppings like cheese or cream.
 While those are delicious and filling, they can be problematic if you are keeping an eye on your caloric intake or simply want a hearty dish that won't weigh you down.
 Our recipe for chili makes around six 300-calorie bowls and can be cooked either on high or low, depending on your time frame and needs.

 After just a few minutes of easy preparation, cover, and let simmer.
-Perfect for family and budget-friendly meals, this chili is nutritious and packed with fiber and protein: just the pound of lean beef adds a whopping 85 grams of protein to the dish, while the beans add around 37 grams per can.
-Choose ground turkey or chicken for a different flavor profile, or skip the meat for a vegetarian alternative.
+Perfect for family and budget-friendly meals, this chili can be made with canned beans.
+You can also customize it and use either ground turkey or chicken for a different flavor profile, or skip the meat for a vegetarian alternative.
 Use low-sodium and unseasoned beans so you can adjust the seasoning to your palate.

 1 pound extra-lean ground beef